kenhkan/heroku-buildpack-compass-grunt/README.md

-# Heroku Buildpack Compass
+# Heroku Buildpack Compass with Grunt support

-A simple buildpack, designed to run with the [multi buildpack](https://github.com/ddollar/heroku-buildpack-multi), which will run install SASS/Compass.
+A simple buildpack, designed to run with the [multi buildpack](https://github.com/ddollar/heroku-buildpack-multi), which will run install SASS/Compass with Grunt.

 ## Usage